 - Adblock Warning Removal List (hide annoying website messages warning about using an ad-blocker)

 - Adguard Base Filters

 - Adguard’s Annoyance List

 - Peter Lowe’s Ad and tracking server list

 As of this writing you can find over 12 million filter lists on the FilterLists website, however i strongly advise to be very careful about what ones you add, if any.
-In my experience the default filter lists offered by uBO are sufficient and adding more may only slow things down and consume more resources.
+In my experience the default filter lists offered by uBO are quite sufficient and adding more may only slow things down, consume more resources and potentially break stuff.

 All other settings for the remaining tabs can remain at their defaults.